Date came into force or revised

 All British Columbia independent schools must satisfy the Inspector of Independent Schools that they meet the requirements specified in the Independent School Act (PDF), and Regulations, Minister's Orders, and Inspector's Orders.
 The procedures described within this policy set out the steps that must be taken to establish and certify an independent school.

-- Please note: The Ministry’s role as regulator and evaluator of the applications precludes it from providing assistance and guidance to prospective applicants, including providing recommendations for consultants.
+- Please note: The ministry’s role as regulator and evaluator of the applications precludes ministry staff from providing assistance and guidance to prospective applicants, including providing recommendations for consultants.

-- Thoroughly review and be familiar with the Independent School Information for Administrators, webpage that has been established to help independent schools in operation.
+- Review and become familiar with the Independent School Information for Administrators, webpage that has been established to help independent schools in operation.

-- See the Infographic: Opening an Independent School in British Columbia (PDF).
+- Review the Infographic: Opening an Independent School in British Columbia (PDF).

 - Applicants who do not have experience in navigating the B.C. education system, specifically with establishing an independent school, may benefit from hiring an educational consultant.
 FISA BC maintains a list of individuals willing to serve in this capacity.

-- Prior to submitting an Expression Of Interest (EOI), a prospective authority should do its own preliminary analysis on viability to operate an educational program that meets the requirements for certification, including analysis of projected student population, financial resources, facility availability, ability to recruit staff, and other relevant factors such as interim and final classifications being sought and the initial (and final) grade ranges anticipated.
+- Prior to submitting an Expression Of Interest (EOI), a prospective authority should do its own preliminary analysis on the viability of operating an educational program that meets the requirements for certification, including analysis of projected student population, financial resources, facility availability, ability to recruit staff, and other relevant factors such as interim and final classifications being sought and the initial (and final) grade ranges anticipated.
 This analysis will later be reflected in the application itself.

 - Prospective school authorities must be incorporated in British Columbia either as a society under the Societies Act, as a company under the Business Corporations Act, or as established under an Order in Council, or as a Private Act by the time of submission of the EOI.

-- Incorporation applications must be made to the Registrar of Companies.
+- Applications for incorporation must be made to the Registrar of Companies.
 The assistance of a solicitor may be desirable for the incorporation process.

 - The prospective authority should locate a potential site and begin working with local government (municipality, regional district, or First Nations government) regarding applicable by-laws and zoning requirements to ensure the chosen location can qualify for school use.
 See the Sample Local Government Compliance Letter.